product image

 Hole

-Jason Slater - Snake River Conspiracy
+Jason Slater (Snake River Conspiracy)

-Jerry Harrison - Live, Verve Pipe, (12 Distressors)
+Jerry Harrison (Live, Verve Pipe - 12 Distressors)

-Joe Berisi
+Joe Barresi

 Joe Satriani

-John Kurzweg - Creed
+John Kurzweg (Creed)

 John Paterno

-John Patterson -
+John Patterson

-John Sicket
+John Siket

 Josh Abraham (Orgy, Staind, Korn, Limp Bizkit)